MicrosoftDocs/azure-dev-docs/articles/javascript/ai/get-started-app-chat-template-llamaindex.md

 # Get started with Serverless AI Chat with RAG using LlamaIndex

-Simplify AI app development with your own data by using [LlamaIndex](https://docs.llamaindex.ai/), Azure Functions, and Serverless technologies.
+Simplify [AI app development with RAG](/azure/developer/ai/augment-llm-rag-fine-tuning#understanding-rag) by using your own data managed by [LlamaIndex](https://ts.llamaindex.ai/), Azure Functions, and Serverless technologies.
 These tools manage infrastructure and scaling automatically, allowing you to focus on chatbot functionality.
 LlamaIndex handles the data pipeline all the way from ingestion to the streamed response.

 :::image type="content" source="../media/get-started-app-chat-template-llamaindex/chat-app-response-in-browser.png" alt-text="Screenshot of chat app in browser showing chat input and the response.":::